AMZ-Racing/amz-trackdraw/README.md

 # FS Trackdraw

-FS Trackdraw is a tool designed to help draw driverless racing tracks on top of satellite images.
-The tracks can be exported in CSV format for use in a 2D simulator.
+FS Trackdraw is a tool designed to help draw driverless racing tracks on top of satellite images (you can also use a white image if you don't need the "real-world context").
+The tracks can be exported in CSV format for a 2D simulator.
 This tool allows you to define the centerline, trackwidth, and the distance between consecutive cones.
 It also lets you draw a barrier of the available space onto the image.